 Taste cells are formed in the taste buds, specialized epithelial cells, and usually come back every ten days.
 From each cell, the microvilli protrude, sometimes called taste hair, through the taste pore and into the oral cavity.

 The absolute threshold for taste is the minimum amount of sensation needed to trigger a response from the receptors in the mouth.
-This amount of sensation has a definable value and is often considered a single drop of quinine sulfate in 250 gallons of water.
+This amount of success has a definable value and is often considered a single drop of quinine sulfate in 250 gallons of water.

 Changes in pressure caused by the sound reaching the outer ear resonate with the tympanic membrane, which articulates with the auditory ossicles or the bones of the middle ear.